-Mutual funds, other than money market funds, use derivative products for a wide variety of purposes including, for example, to hedge interest rate, currency, and other market risks, to substitute for a direct investment in the underlying instrument, or to increase potential yield and risk.
+Mutual funds, other than money market funds, use derivative products for a wide variety of purposes, including hedging interest rate, currency, and other market risks; substituting for a direct investment in the underlying instrument; or increasing potential yield and risk.
 Fund disclosures indicate that many funds have the authority to use derivative instruments, but our inspections to date suggest that the actual use of derivatives by most stock and bond funds is limited.
 There are exceptions, however, to this general observation.
-Funds dedicated to mortgage-backed securities, for example, generally have significant investments in derivatives, ranging from relatively straightforward securities issued by the Government National Mortgage Association and the Federal National Mortgage Association to more complex, riskier collateralized mortgage obligation tranches.
-Longer-term municipal funds also use derivatives for the purpose of seeking increased taxexempt return.
-In addition, funds investing internationally may use certain derivative investments to lessen currency risks.
+Funds primarily investing in mortgage-backed securities, for example, generally have significant investments in derivatives, ranging from relatively straightforward securities issued by the Government National Mongage Association and the Federal National Mortgage Association to more complex, riskier collateralized mortgage obligation tranches.
+Longerterm municipal funds also use derivatives to seek increased tax-exempt return.
+In addition, funds investing internationally may use certain derivative investments to lessen currency, interest rate, and settlement risks.
 A recent industry survey of long-term (non-money market) funds suggests that mutual fund use of derivatives is limited.
 The survey reported that the total market value of all derivatives held by participating funds was \$7.5 billion, representing 2.13% of the total net assets of all funds reporting derivatives holdings and 0.78% of the total net assets of the fund complexes participating in the survey.
-The total notional amount of these derivatives was \$54.3 billion, representing 15.51% of the total net assets of all funds reporting derivatives holdings and 5.67% of the total net assets of the fund complexes participating in the survey.
-The survey also indicated that the level of use of derivatives varied by fund type, with fixed income funds accounting for 84% of the total market value of all derivatives held by reporting funds and 62% of the total notional amount.
+The total notional amount of these derivatives was \$54.3 billion, representing 15.51% of the total net assets of all funds reporting derivatives for the total net assets of the fund complexes participating 15.51% of the total net assets of all funds reporting derivatives holdings and 5.67% of the total net assets of the fund complexes participating in the survey.
+The survey also indicated that the level of use of derivatives varied by fund type, with fixed income funds accounting for 84% of the total market value of all derivatives held by reporting funds and 62% of the total notional amount.32

-Notwithstanding that the use of derivatives by mutual funds generally appears to be limited, in recent weeks there have been reports of significant losses by some investment companies from investments in derivative instruments.31 For example, one short-term government bond fund investing in mortgage securities was reported to have declined 4% in value in one day this month, 32 and another was reported to have lost 23% in 1994.33
+Notwithstanding that the use of derivatives by mutual funds generally appears to be limited, recently there have been reports of significant losses by some investment companies from investments in derivative instruments.33 For example, one short-term government bond fund investing in mortgage securities was reported to have declined 4% in value in one day last month,34 and another was reported to have lost 23% in 1994.35